Reese Witherspoon’s Skincare Routine Revealed

 And naturally, women all around the world want to know the secret behind Reese Witherspoon’s radiant and glowing skin.
 Luckily to all those women, her longtime makeup artist, Molly R. Stern, reveals the actress’ skincare routine.

-First and foremost, Stern says it’s what on the inside that makes a huge difference in how Reese Witherspoon looks.
+First and foremost, Stern says it’s what is on the inside that makes a huge difference in how Reese Witherspoon looks.
 Speaking to Yahoo News, Stern revealed that the Wild actress only hires people “who know what they’re doing,” so she doesn’t have to “micromanage” the process of putting makeup on her before big events.

 “She’s open and easygoing.
 She always seems to be pretty happy.
 She has an amazing inner confidence of who she is.”

-Most notably, Stern said Reese Witherspoon is never trying to “change things” about herself, as she has an “admirable” level of self-acceptance.
+Most notably, Stern said Reese Witherspoon is never trying to “change things” about herself as she has an “admirable” level of self-acceptance.
 But that’s never enough to have a glowing skin when you’re a 40-year-old mother of three.

 Tiffany diamonds were the perfect finishing touch for @RWitherspoon at this year’s 2017 #VFOscars party. pic.twitter.com/Fg2d8YO94J